Trip to Calgary

 This post may contain affiliate links.
 If you make a purchase through one of my links, through no added cost to you, I may receive a small commission.

-This past weekend my husband, Pete, and I went to Calgary.
-It was a quick trip and we did A LOT of driving around.
-He showed me where his childhood home and elementary school was in North Calgary, we caught a movie at the VIP Cinema in South Calgary.
-On Saturday afternoon we decided to take a drive out to Chestermere just East of Calgary.
-It’s a beautiful little community, there’s a gorgeous lake with cute little parks and beaches.
 I was really looking forward to looking around when I started having a panic attack.
 It started out slowly and I was just trying to control it with deep breathing.
 It wasn’t long before it turned into a full fledged panic attack, heart beating super fast, nausea, sweating.
-It was horrible.
 I told my hubby to pull over and puked in the parking lot of one of the cute little parks.
 I haven’t had a panic attack like that in years.
-I’ve known Pete for over 7 years and he’s never seen me like that.
+Pete and I have known each other for over 7 years and he’s never seen me like that.

 So, what do I do when I’m having an attack?
 Here are some very practical things I do to get through my anxiety.